Rei-SwitchBot/faq/en-us-second-reply/Video Doorbell.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Troubleshooting SwitchBot Video Doorbell Frequently Goes Offline, Making It Impossible to Watch Videos Normally.

-Thank you for reporting this issue.
+Thank you for the information provided.
-We apologize for any inconvenience caused.
+Sorry for any inconvenience caused.
-1. To determine if your device needs to be replaced, could you kindly provide the following information?
-  1. Screen recording of a failed video loading in the app

-2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
-- Purchase channel
-- Order ID
-- Recipient Full Name
-- Phone Number
-- Country
-- Street Address
-- City
-- State/Province
-- ZIP/Postal Code
-- A screenshot of your order
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- Distance between the doorbell and the monitor, as well as the number of obstacles such as walls or doors.
+- Distance between the monitor and the router, as well as the number of obstacles such as walls or doors.
+- Distance between the doorbell and the router, as well as the number of obstacles such as walls or doors.

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

 ---